ms/buildtogether.tech/teams/index.md

 ## People to Watch Out For

+<span class="fixme">rewrite in terms of how to identify and remedy counter-productive behaviors https://github.com/gvwilson/buildtogether.tech/issues/29</span>

+<span class="fixme">include description of first attempt and why it was unhelpful</span>

+<span class="fixme">cultural differences and neural differences</span>

 <blockquote markdown="1">

 All happy families resemble one another, but every unhappy family is unhappy in